Korean regional cuisine: Gyeongsang province

-Gyeongsang cuisine is based on Gyeongsang province, consisting of the North and South Gyeongsang provinces.
-The region has a similar climate to that of Jeolla province because both geographically border two seas—Gyeongsang province borders the Sea of Japan (East Sea) to the east, and the East China Sea to the south.
+Gyeongsang cuisine is based on Gyeongsang Province, consisting of the North and South Gyeongsang Provinces.
+The region has a similar climate to that of Jeolla Province because both geographically border two seas—Gyeongsang province borders the Sea of Japan (East Sea) to the east, and the East China Sea to the south.
 However, the types of fish harvested are different.
 Fish are regarded as the best foodstuff in Gyeongsang cuisine.
 Seafood is variously cooked in the cuisine, and especially hoe (raw sliced seafood, is considered the best delicacy.
 Soups made with fresh fish are common in Gyeongsang province, unlike other mountainous and landlocked regions.
 Myeolchi jeot (fermented salted anchovies) is the most commonly prepared jeotgal (fermented salted seafood); the number of jeotgal-type dishes placed on the table for a meal is second only to those prepared in Jeolla province.
 The style of Gyeongsang cuisine is simple with less decoration, while various seasonings are used heavily, so the taste is even more salty and hot and spicy than Jeolla's.
 Diverse grains can be grown in the province and noodles are the most enjoyed dish among the foods made with grains.
 The locals prefer noodles with a soft texture made by mixing raw soybean powder, cut by a kitchen knife.

 Andong, a city that was once the center of Korea's Confucianist traditions, has a wide variety of local delicacies.
 Along with Andong jjimdak, it is the birthplace of heotjesabap (fake jesa food), Andong soju, salted mackerel, and a spicy variety of sikhye (a fermented rice drink).

 Jeju Island

 Jeju Island is the southernmost and largest island isolated from the Korean peninsula.
 Due to its lack of fresh water, paddy farming is only done on a small scale on the island.
-The cultivation of cereal crops such as millet, barnyard millet, buckwheat, and barley being the main feature of the island's agriculture.
-As a result, the traditional Jeju meal generally consists of japgokbap, which is a bowl of steamed multiple grains as a main dish, with various salted dried fish called jaban as banchan (side dishes), and a soup based on doenjang (soybean paste) such as baechuguk made with Napa cabbage, kongnipguk made with soybean leaves, or muguk made with radish.
+The cultivation of cereal crops such as millet, barnyard millet, buckwheat, and barley is the main feature of the island's agriculture.
+As a result, the traditional Jeju meal generally consists of japgokbap, a bowl of steamed multiple grains as a main dish, with salted dried fish called jaban as banchan (side dishes), and a soup based on doenjang (soybean paste) such as baechuguk made with napa cabbage, kongnipguk made with soybean leaves, or muguk made with radish.
 Jeju dishes are made with simple ingredients, and the taste is generally salty.
 Raw seafood called hoe is commonly consumed as a part of the meal.
 The warm weather affects Jeju's cuisine in that gimjang, preparing kimchi in late autumn for winter consumption, is not necessary there unlike in the other provinces.
 Only a small amount of kimchi is pickled by Jeju's locals.
 Representative main dishes in Jeju cuisine are porridge made with fish, seafood, seaweeds, or mushrooms.
-Examples include: jeonbokjuk made with abalone, okdomjuk made with Red tilefish, gejuk made with crabs, gingijuk made with small crabs called bangge (Helice tridens), maeyeoksae juk made with young wakame, and chogijuk made with shiitake.
+Examples include jeonbokjuk made with abalone, okdomjuk made with red tilefish, gejuk made with crabs, gingijuk made with small crabs called bangge (Helice tridens), maeyeoksae juk made with young wakame, and chogijuk made with shiitake.